abdullah20202/odoo-Data-Guide/README.md

 with all possibility to deal with data from XML the file exist in ./data/product.xml

+2 - module that contains all type of data in odoo and with views to show all those fields

 * contain Special Patterns for X2Many(One2many, Many2Many)